How to install Microsoft SQL 2012 R2

 • Local Copies: If you have a local copy of the SQL Server installation media on the server’s hard drive, ensure it is accessible.

-• Network Shares: If the SQL-2012 media is on a network share, make sure the server has the necessary permissions to access it.
+• Network Shares: If the SQL-2012 media is on a network share, ensure the server has the necessary permissions to access it.

 • Preparing for Installation: